whykay-01/air-ticket-system/README.md

 System requirements:

-1. MySQL DBMS, Apache server (one can use XAMPP package -- https://www.apachefriends.org/download.html)
+1. Docker image of MySQL server
-2. Python3 and Flask python library installed on your system
+2. Python3 and Flask python library, and other relevant packages installed on your system
 3. Bootstrap library installed on your local machine (https://getbootstrap.com/)

 **To use the docker use the following command after the docker is setted up**